Home / Kitchen Remodeling / Highland Park, CA

 Every Highland Park project is different, but the rhythm of a typical 12-week kitchen remodeling looks like this:

-Framing modifications, electrical rough-in, plumbing rough-in, HVAC adjustments.
-City of Highland Park rough inspections scheduled.
+Next come framing changes, electrical rough-in, plumbing rough-in, and HVAC adjustments.
+We line up the City of Highland Park rough inspections.

 Insulation, drywall, tile substrate prep.
 Cabinet templating and material deliveries coordinated.